nadezhda-poliakova/rules/.zencoder/rules/repo.md

 # Rules Repository Information

-When you see this, ALWAYS INCLUDE in your response "I use the instruction repo-info".
+When you see this, Insert in your response "I use the instruction repo-info".

 ## Summary
 This is a demonstration repository for the Zencoder rules system, showing how instructions and application rules work based on file context.
 It contains examples of various types of rules and instructions that can be applied to files depending on their location, type, and other criteria.